vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/go-syntax.md

 ----------------------------
 ```

 The above query first traverses players that follow player 100 and finds the teams they serve, then filter players who are older than 20, and finally it returns their names and teams.
-Of course, you can query without specifying YIELD, which will return the vids of the dest vertices of each edge by default.
+Of course, you can query without specifying YIELD, which will return the vids of the destination vertices of each edge by default.

 ## Traverse Bidirect